Complication of isolation? The United States finds it difficult to avoid Russia - ExBulletin

 And after arguing since February that there’s no point talking to Russia because Russia isn’t serious about diplomacy and can’t be trusted, the US admitted that they were also to engage with Moscow.

-The public awareness of Lavrov combined with the announcement of a substantial offer to Russia to secure the release of Whelan and Griner surprised many.
+Public awareness of Lavrov combined with the announcement of a substantial offer to Russia to secure the release of Whelan and grinning surprised more than one.

-The Blinken-Lavrov conversation had been the highest-level contact between the United States and Russia since Feb.
-15, before the Russian invasion, and could set the stage for possible face-to-face talks, though officials there administration say there is no plan for that.
+The The Blink-Lavrov conversation was the highest-level contact between the United States and Russia since February 15, before the Russian invasion, and could pave the way for possible face-to-face talks, although administration officials say it there is no plan for that.

 The Kremlin has presumably welcomed the fact that the United States is now looking to engage and will likely delay the process of organizing a call to gain maximum advantage.